Celtics’ Smart makes connection with cancer survivor

 Stepan Birmann, 12, was diagnosed with brain cancer in 2020 and had to undergo several surgeries along with radiation and chemotherapy treatments.
 But he is now cancer-free and at Game 1 of the Celtics’ playoff series against the Milwaukee Bucks, held a sign in the stands reading “I beat cancer, never give up!!!”

-“I wasn’t really expecting anything, I was just trying to spread hope to the Celtics,” Stepan said.
+“I wasn’t really expecting anything, I was just trying to spread hope to the Celtics,” Birmann said.

 “Stepan Birman is 12 years old and cancer free and that, everyone is more important than anything else in the world!”
 Smart tweeted.
 “Thanks for supporting us man, and praying for continued health my friend!
 That’s a true win!”

-“It was amazing,” Stepan said of the encounter.
+“It was amazing,” Birmann said of the encounter.
 “He’s like the nicest Celtics player I ever met.
 We need you here in Boston forever, man.”

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)